Anchal0035/Summer-Olympic-Analysis/README.md

 ## Libraries I am using in my project:
 import pandas :- For reading the data set and used to get some insightful information.

-summer.csv file is analysed and questions are answered accordingly Most answers are in form of bar graphs and tables
+summer.csv file is analysed and questions are answered accordingly.

+Most answers are in form of bar graphs and tables